chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

         * [dotnet4.6.1](https://chocolatey.org/api/v2/package/DotNet4.6.1) - [[internalize manually|How-To-Recompile-Packages]]
         * [KB2919355](https://chocolatey.org/api/v2/package/KB2919355) - [[internalize manually|How-To-Recompile-Packages]]
         * [KB2919442](https://chocolatey.org/api/v2/package/KB2919442) - [[internalize manually|How-To-Recompile-Packages]]
 1. C4B - Run the following additionally: `choco download chocolatey.extension chocolatey-agent --internalize`.
-TRIAL - you should already have placed these nupkgs in the folder earlier.
+C4BTRIAL - you should already have placed these nupkgs in the folder earlier.
 1. MSP - Run the following additionally: `choco download chocolatey.extension --internalize`.
-TRIAL - you should already have placed these nupkgs in the folder earlier.
+C4BTRIAL - you should already have placed these nupkgs in the folder earlier.
 1. Now we should have several packages in `c:\choco-setup\packages`.
 If not, type `start .` and go copy the files here to that location.
 1. Obtain the PowerShell script from https://chocolatey.org/install#completely-offline-install and copy it to `c:\choco-setup\files` as "ChocolateyLocalInstall.ps1".
 We will need this to install Chocolatey on the airgapped box.
 1. Open `c:\choco-setup\files\ChocolateyLocalInstall.ps1` in an editor like Notepad++ or Visual Studio Code (do not use Notepad.exe!!).
 1. Change this line `$localChocolateyPackageFilePath = 'c:\packages\chocolatey.0.10.0.nupkg'` to `$localChocolateyPackageFilePath = 'c:\choco-setup\packages\chocolatey.0.10.8.nupkg'` (adjust for the actual path to the Chocolatey package).
 1. Air Gapped Networks / Machines without Network Access: Get those files over to that air gapped network (USB key and sneakernet if you need to).

-Here is a handy script you can use for MSP / C4B / TRIAL (TRIAL you have some adjustments noted).
+Here is a handy script you can use for MSP / C4B / C4BTRIAL (C4BTRIAL you have some adjustments noted).
 If you are an open source user (FOSS), you might as well go back up to the instructions, there isn't much you are going to be able to take advantage of here.
 Let's be honest, you will have more work on your hands overall, but that's kind of the spirit of open source (or free versus a commercial solution).

 ~~~powershell
 # Ensure we can run everything